turbonomic/reporting-docs/page/config/external-timescale-manuallyAdd.md

 * Create two databases - one for `extractor` data, one for `grafana` data:
   The extractor database manages the {{ site.data.vars.Product_Short }} data stream, and the grafana database manages data for reporting within Grafana.

+  Execute the following
+  commands, where you can provide your own database names instead of `extractor` and `grafana`:
   ```
   CREATE DATABASE extractor;
   CREATE DATABASE grafana;
   ```
 * Create database users:
   For the extractor database, you will create a R/W user, a read-only group, and read-only user.
   You will also create a R/W user for the grafana database.

+  Execute the following commands, where you can provide your own names for instances of `USER` or `ROLE`:
   ```
   -- main read/write user for extractor data
   CREATE USER extractor PASSWORD '<password>';